-2.91.
-Where one of our MPANs is embedded within a licence exempt distribution network connected to one of our Distribution Systems, and difference metering is in place for Settlement purposes, and we do not receive gross measurement data for the boundary MPAN, we will charge the boundary MPAN Supplier based on the net measurement for use of our Distribution System.
-Charges will also be levied directly to the Supplier of the embedded MPAN(s) connected within the licence exempt distribution network based on the actual data received.
+- 2.91.
+Where one of our MPANs (beginning with the 2-digit reference '43') is embedded within a licence exempt distribution network connected to one of our Distribution Systems, and difference metering is in place for Settlement purposes, and we do not receive gross measurement data for the boundary MPAN, we will charge the boundary MPAN Supplier based on the net measurement for use of our Distribution System.
+Charges will also be levied directly to the Supplier of the embedded MPAN(s) connected within the licence exempt distribution network based on the actual data received. - 2.92.

-2.92.
 The charges applicable for the embedded MPANs are unit charges only.
-These will be the same values as those at the voltage of connection to the licence exempt distribution network.
+These will be the same values as those at the voltage of connection to the licence exempt distribution network and are shown in Annex n.
 The fixed charge and capacity charge, at the agreed MIC/MEC of the boundary MPAN, will be charged to the boundary MPAN Supplier.